Powerwolf: 2017–2019: The Sacrament of Sin

-2020–present: Best of the Blessed, Call of the Wild and Interludium
+2020–present: Call of the Wild, Interludium and Wake Up the Wicked

 In 2020, Powerwolf went on their first Latin America tour along with Amon Amarth.
 They had to cancel the last three concerts due to the COVID-19 pandemic.

 On 16 January 2020, Powerwolf announced their greatest hits album titled Best of the Blessed.
 Initially set to be released on 5 June 2020, it was later scheduled to be released on 3 July 2020.

 On 28 April 2020, Powerwolf announced work on a new studio album, to be released in 2021.

-On 19 January 2021, Powerwolf announced their new album will be named Call of the Wild.
+On 19 January 2021, Powerwolf announced their new album would be named Call of the Wild.
 Later on 20 May 2021, the first song of the album, "Beast of Gévaudan", was released.
 On 9 June 2021, a re-recorded version of "Demons Are a Girl's Best Friend" featuring Alissa White-Gluz on vocals (from Missa Cantorem, the bonus cover album included with various special formats of Call of the Wild) was released.
 On 23 June, the band released another new song of their new album called "Dancing with the Dead".

 On 16 July 2021, Call of the Wild, the band's eighth album, was released.

-On 4 October 2022, the band announced that they are set to perform their first North American shows in New York City and Montreal in February 2023.
-On 28 November, Powerwolf announced that their upcoming ninth studio album, Interludium, is set for release on 7 April 2023.
+On 4 October 2022, the band announced that they were set to perform their first North American shows in New York City and Montreal in February 2023.
+On 28 November, Powerwolf announced that their ninth studio album, Interludium, would be released on 7 April 2023.
+On 4 April 2024, Powerwolf announced that their tenth studio album, Wake Up the Wicked, was set for release on 26 July 2024.

 Artistry

 Musical style and lyrics

 Powerwolf's sound has primarily been described as power metal and traditional heavy metal.

 Powerwolf's musical style is different from other power metal bands.
 In addition to the classic metal instruments, organ sounds are used.
-For the studio albums a church choir was recorded.
+For the studio albums, a church choir was recorded.
 The band states that their main influences are Black Sabbath, Mercyful Fate, Forbidden and Iron Maiden.